mikespook/gorbac/README.md

 Currently, goRBAC has two versions:

-[Version 1](https://github.com/mikespook/gorbac/tree/v1.dev) with the original design is stable.
+[Version 1](https://github.com/mikespook/gorbac/tree/v1.dev) is the original design which will only mantain to fix bugs.

+[Version 2](https://github.com/mikespook/gorbac/tree/v2.dev) is the newly design which will continually mantain with a stable API.

-While [the master branch](https://github.com/mikespook/gorbac) which intended to be Version 2 is under developing.
+While [the master branch](https://github.com/mikespook/gorbac) will be under developing with new API and can be changed without notice.

 Install